tvdijen/simplesamlphp-module-cmdotcom/README.md

     ],
 ```

-In order to proces the passcode SMS in this module, you need set the
+In order to process the passcode SMS in this module, you need set the
 mandatory API-key
 to interact with the CM.com RESTful API in the `productToken` setting.